 I’m a bit of a private person myself, and many of my clients are too.
 And so I choose to publish testimonials without any identifying details.

-I’ve tended to work at places where people know each other, at least a little bit.
+In the past I’ve worked at places where people know each other, at least a little bit.
 And I don’t want people reading testimonials to be wondering, “Is Susan Q. that woman in my sisterhood?” or “Is F.C. that person I was next to in yoga class last week?”

 I’ve talked with some of my clients about this, and I know they feel the same way.